interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 The objective of the telemetry feature is to gather metrics and establish an infrastructure for visualizing valuable network insights.
 The metrics we at the Interledger Foundation collect include:

 - The total amount of money transferred via packet data within a specified time frame (daily, weekly, monthly).
-- The number of transactions from incoming payments that have been at least partially successful.
+- The number of transactions that have been at least partially successful.
 - The number of ILP packets flowing through the network.
 - The average amount of money held within the network per transaction.
 - The avergae time it takes for an outgoing payment to complete.